AdobeDocs/learning-manager.en/help/migrated/authors/frequently-asked-questions-for-authors.md

 To create a course, follow the steps:

-1. Log in to Adobe Captivate Prime as an author.
+1. Log in to Adobe Learning Manager as an author.
 1. Click **Create courses** in the getting-started page.
    Basic Info page appears.